shlima/fortune/README.md

-   bruteforce  run bruteforce against the dataset of rich addresses random      prints random address from the dataset files generate    random bitcoin address brain       generate brain wallet (based on password as a first argument) and check it's current balance online brainforce  run bruteforce with alphabetical passwords permutations against the dataset of rich addresses help, h     Shows a list of commands or help for one command
+   bruteforce  run bruteforce against the dataset of rich addresses random      prints random address from the dataset files generate    random bitcoin address brain       generate brain wallet (based on a password as a first argument) and check it's current balance online brainforce  run bruteforce with alphabetical passwords permutations against the dataset of rich addresses help, h     Shows a list of commands or help for one command